Skip to main content

 Highest Honours

 These awards celebrate outstanding, sustained leadership and exceptional contributions to AusIMM or the resources sector.
-This category includes four prestigious awards:
+This category includes three prestigious awards.

-The Institute Medal is the most prestigious award and highest honour conferred by AusIMM.
-It may be awarded to anyone in recognition of eminent leadership of AusIMM or the resources sector.
+The Institute Medal is the most prestigious Award and highest honour conferred by AusIMM, recognising eminent leadership and exceptional achievement that has delivered significant and lasting impact for AusIMM or the resources sector.

 Honorary Fellowship